 Decision-Making Practices & Policies:

 The Clean Air Act of 1970 classifies Guadalupe Mountains and Carlsbad Caverns as Class I areas, which receive the highest level of air quality protection administered by the NPS.
 Both parks evaluate their overall health in order to inform decisions relating to oil and gas leases made by the Bureau of Land Management and state agencies.
 Recently, partners are concerned about potential water loss and subsequent declines in plant health due to observed decreases in precipitation and increases in temperature.
 The NPS Intermountain Region protects ecosystem functions and facilitates positive visitor experiences through understanding threats to vegetation health and resources.
-By expanding on past DEVELOP partnership work, the NPS Intermountain Region aims to gain knowledge of vegetation health status in the parks that can aid in making management decisions.
+By expanding on past DEVELOP partnership work, the NPS Intermountain Region aims to gain knowledge of vegetation health status in the parks to aid in making management decisions.

 Earth Observations & End Products Overview